NuGet/Home/designs/NuGet-ClientCertificates.md

 - Key="**Path**" Value="Absolute or relative path to certificate file".
 Relative path resolve have 2 stages: first relative to configuration file origin, second relative to current application directory.
 - Optional Key="**Password**" Value="Encrypted password".
 Password for certificate file.
 Encrypted in same manner as PackageSourceCredential password.
-- Items body can be filled with Base-64 encoded x.509 certificate.
+- Items body can be filled with [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) (Base-64 encoded x.509 certificate).
 Start and end of text are trimmed from spaces and new line chars.

 ## Configuration example